 - What is the Consent Order?

 The consent order is a special order issued to the City of Salem by DEQ.
-It lists known issues, such as sanitary sewer overflows, that have or may have potentially caused prohibited discharge of sewage into State waters.
-The Consent Order allows Salem to continue operating its sanitary sewer system, but requires us to continually make improvements to prevent future issues.
+It lists known issues, such as sanitary sewer overflows, that have or may have potentially caused the prohibited discharge of sewage into State waters.
+The Consent Order allows Salem to continue operating its sanitary sewer system but requires us to continually make improvements to prevent future issues.
 As a result, Salem follows a Corrective Action Plan aimed at eliminating sanitary sewer overflows through maintenance, repair, and upgrades to the sanitary sewer system.
-Many of these corrective actions are aimed at reducing inflow and infiltration (I & I).
+Many of these corrective actions are aimed at reducing inflow and infiltration (I and I).

 We all share in the responsibility and cost of sewer maintenance.
-The Consent Order is an acknowledgement that there are problems with the City’s sanitary sewer system that need to be fixed.
-The City of Salem employs a variety of methods to investigate, asses, maintain, repair, and replace sanitary sewer facilities.
+The Consent Order is an acknowledgment that there are problems with the City's sanitary sewer system that need to be fixed.
+The City of Salem employs a variety of methods to investigate, assess, maintain, repair, and replace sanitary sewer facilities.
 Some of these activities may result in traffic delays due to temporary lane closures.
 Current work locations that are potentially affected by the Consent Order can be found in the sidebar on the City's main website page - The City of Salem Facebook feed.

 Salem is committed to reducing sanitary sewer overflows through all of the following methods: